 - Yamaha XJ600 Diversion – 780mm

-Also, some riders may look into used harleys as their motorcycles of choice.
 What do you think?
 Are there any other bikes that you feel should be added to our list?